This post may contain affiliate links. Please read my disclosure policy.

 Since the filling is not over-the-top sweet, the little drizzle really adds just the right amount of icing.
 Almond extract gives this simple icing that special extra something, and it pairs perfectly with the peaches.

-Combine a flaky, soft crust, farm fresh peaches, and a little drizzle of icing, and you’ll be taken back to a simpler time when Grandma snapped her own beans and you had no doubt she was the best cook in the county!
+Hand pie recipes take me back to a simpler time when Grandma snapped her own beans and I had no doubt she was the best cook in the county!

 - 1 teaspoon granulated sugar